Ken Ralph named UMaine director of athletics

 Updated:

-ORONO, Maine — Ken Ralph, director of athletics at Colorado College, has been named to the same post at the University of Maine effective Sept.
-1.
+Ralph said he looks forward to working with the people at UMaine.

+“The people I met throughout the process were very genuine, honest, down-to-earth people who were passionate about the university and about the state,” he said.

-Ralph, a native of Salem, New Hampshire, has spent the past 11 years as athletics director at Colorado College.
-At CC, he oversees a department of 51 professionals and a $10 million budget.
+At Colorado College, he oversees a department of 51 professionals and a $10 million budget.
 Colorado College’s Division I programs compete in the National Collegiate Hockey Conference (hockey) and Mountain West Conference (women’s soccer), while several of the school’s Division III teams play in the Southern Collegiate Athletic Conference.

-During the 2017–18 season, CC teams experienced significant success.
-The volleyball team earned its first-ever national No. 1 ranking, the men’s lacrosse team reached its sixth straight NCAA tournament and the women’s lacrosse program reached the NCAA Tournament Round of 16 for the second straight year.

 The team sports at CC (basketball, lacrosse, hockey, soccer, volleyball) posted an overall record of 115-70-14 during the 2017–18 season.
 Success followed in the classroom as varsity athletes posted a cumulative grade-point average in excess of 3.3 for the academic year.

-Ralph also has earned a reputation as a leader in the areas of concept, design and fundraising for athletic facilities.
-Among his projects are the newly announced $39 million Robson Arena project and the $27 million refurbishment and expansion of the El Pomar Sports Center, both at Colorado College, as well as the initial design, planning and fundraising for the $92 million East Campus Athletic Village at Rensselaer Polytechnic Institute in New York.

-During his tenure, Colorado College has received a dozen gifts of at least $1 million each in support of athletics, with a top gift of $9 million for the Robson Arena project.
-Beyond capital projects, Colorado College has seen sponsorship dollars rise to record levels.
-The college also has secured deals with Nike and Bauer to outfit its teams.

-Prior to Colorado College, Ralph served as RPI’s director of athletics from 2002 to 2007.
-There Ralph led a department with 23 sports, more than 600 varsity athletes and Division I hockey teams in the ECAC Hockey Conference.
+During his time at RPI, Ralph led a department with 23 sports, more than 600 varsity athletes and Division I hockey teams in the ECAC Hockey Conference.
+He also was involved with the initial design, planning and fundraising for the $92 million East Campus Athletic Village at RPI.

 Before moving into administration full-time, Ralph coached college swimming for 12 seasons.